 Once you’re on the boat it’s a quick trip over to Liberty Island, where you can jump off to walk around the famous statue, and even climb up to the viewing platform if you’d like.

 The next stop is Ellis Island, home to a fascinating museum dedicated to the city’s history of immigration.

-Even if you have no intentions of going to Liberty Island, you’ll still have to stop there before going to Ellis Island.
+Even if you have no intention of going to Liberty Island, you’ll still have to stop there before going to Ellis Island.

-This is one of the most popular attractions in the city so be prepared for large crowds.
-Both islands are great experiences, so make sure to give yourself adequate time to explore both of them.
+This is one of the most popular and must see attractions in the city so be prepared for large crowds.
+Both Liberty Island and Ellis Island are great experiences, so make sure to give yourself adequate time to explore both of them.

-Once you’re back from you’re great tour to the Statue of Liberty and Ellis Island it’s time to hit up another major New York City attraction – Wall Street!
+Once you’re back from your great tour to the Statue of Liberty and Ellis Island it’s time to hit up another major New York City attraction – Wall Street!

-You have no doubt heard of Wall Street, as it is the financial hub of the entire United States and features in hundreds of Hollywood movies and TV shows.
+You have no doubt heard of Wall Street, as it is the financial hub of the entire US and features in hundreds of Hollywood movies and TV shows.

 So what is there to do on Wall Street?